-(1) Recognize the triggers as they come on you.
+- Recognize the triggers as they come.
 Don’t wait until you are in full-fledged fear and dread mode; rather, observe the triggers as they begin and talk to yourself more objectively about them.
 “Hmmm… my heart rate is speeding up.
 My palms are getting clammy.
 What’s that all about?”
 Turn your attention to what’s happening rather than fearing the interaction.

-(2) Approach the person with curiosity – what makes them so difficult for you?
+- Approach the person with curiosity.
+What makes them so difficult for you?
 Is it their personal style?
 Is it the way they treat you?
 Is it their communication approach?
 Start to diagnose what happens in the exchange that bothers you so much.
 Take an Interested Observer approach rather than being sucked in emotionally and just reacting.
 Be like the detective trying to figure out a puzzle.

-(4) Change the game – going into the interaction you know you probably have a certain act and react response that goes on: The person says or does something and you say or do something in response.
+- Change the game.
+Going into the interaction, you know you probably have a certain act-and-react response that goes on: The person says or does something and you say or do something in response.
 Know this.
 Next time you interact with them, deliberately do something differently.
 Don’t step into the same dance.
 Take a different step — anything that is productive.
 Replace them with someone else you get along well with instead.
 React as if they were your best friend or someone else you really like.
-Act as if!
+Act as if.
 See if their reaction changes in response to your changes.

-Trying different ways to deal with the difficult can actually be fun, as well as effective.
+Trying different ways to deal with a difficult person can actually be fun, as well as effective.
 And our stress level decreases as soon as we change our response and our reactions.
 Find someone this week who stresses you out and pick any one of these ideas to try out.